CastroForGeorgia/GA-5/content/_campaign/campaign-hq/policy-lab/README.md

 ---

-**Let’s build policy that reflects the lived reality of GA‑05—and moves all of us forward.**
+**Let's build policy that reflects the lived reality of GA‑05—and moves all of us forward.**